HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 When analyzing the usage of the `Disallow` statement in `robots.txt` by using Lighthouse-powered data of over 6 million sites, it was found that 97.84% of them were completely crawlable, with only 1.05% using a `Disallow` statement.

-An analysis of the `robots.txt` `Disallow` statement usage along the [meta robots](https://developers.google.com/search/reference/robots_meta_tag) _indexability_ directives was also done, finding 1.02% of the sites including a `Disallow` statement along indexable pages featuring a meta robots `index` directive, with only 0.03% of sites using the `Disallow` statement in `robots.txt` along _noindexed_ pages via the meta robots `noindex` directive.
+An analysis of the `robots.txt` `Disallow` statement usage along the <a hreflang="en" href="https://developers.google.com/search/reference/robots_meta_tag">meta robots</a> _indexability_ directives was also done, finding 1.02% of the sites including a `Disallow` statement along indexable pages featuring a meta robots `index` directive, with only 0.03% of sites using the `Disallow` statement in `robots.txt` along _noindexed_ pages via the meta robots `noindex` directive.

-The higher usage of the `Disallow` statement on indexable pages than noindexed ones is notable as [Google documentation](https://developers.google.com/search/docs/advanced/robots/intro) states that site owners should not use `robots.txt` as a means to hide web pages from Google Search, as internal linking with descriptive text could result in the page being indexed without a crawler visiting the page.
+The higher usage of the `Disallow` statement on indexable pages than noindexed ones is notable as <a hreflang="en" href="https://developers.google.com/search/docs/advanced/robots/intro">Google documentation</a> states that site owners should not use `robots.txt` as a means to hide web pages from Google Search, as internal linking with descriptive text could result in the page being indexed without a crawler visiting the page.
 Instead, site owners should use other methods, like a `noindex` directive via meta robots.

 #### Meta robots

-The `robots` meta tag and `X-Robots-Tag` HTTP header are an extension of the proposed [Robots Exclusion Protocol](https://webmasters.googleblog.com/2019/07/rep-id.html) (REP), which allows directives to be configured at a more granular level.
+The `robots` meta tag and `X-Robots-Tag` HTTP header are an extension of the proposed <a hreflang="en" href="https://webmasters.googleblog.com/2019/07/rep-id.html">Robots Exclusion Protocol</a> (REP), which allows directives to be configured at a more granular level.
 Directive support varies by search engine as REP is not yet an official internet standard.

 Meta tags were the dominant method of granular execution with 27.70% of desktop and 27.96% of mobile pages using the tag. `X-Robots-Tag` directives were found on 0.27% and 0.40% of desktop and mobile, respectively.